 Visiting Students' Elective Programme

-Please note that applications for the Visiting Electives Programme is now CLOSED.
+Please note the Visiting Student Elective Programme is currently suspended.

 The electives programme has three intakes throughout the year, with application rounds in March, August and November.